-The Program Director, in consultation with the administration, determines the individuals who attend this final meeting.
-The site surveyors provide an oral summary of the team's assessment of the program's strengths and deficiencies.
-The site surveyors should remind and inform the audience of the following points:
+The Program Director, in consultation with the administration, determines the individuals who will attend this final meeting.
+The Surveyors provide an oral summary of the team's assessment of the program's strengths and deficiencies.
+The Surveyors should remind and inform the audience of the following points:

 - 1. The confidential information will remain confidential. - 2.
 The site visit team does not make accreditation decisions. - 3.
-The program will receive a version of the On-Site Survey Report after it has been reviewed by the MAERB office, approximately one month after the site visit.
+The program will receive a version of the On-Site Survey Report (OSSR) after it has been reviewed by the MAERB office, approximately one month after the site visit. - 4.
+The program can correct any deficiencies prior to CAAHEP's final review, by submitting material directly to MAERB within three weeks of receipt of the OSSR.

-- 4. The program can correct any deficiencies prior to CAAHEP's final review, by submitting material directly to MAERB within three weeks of receipt of the OSSR. - 5.
-The program will receive an online evaluation form to evaluate the site surveyors and the support offered from the MAERB office.
+5. The program will receive an online evaluation form to evaluate the Surveyors and the level of support offered to them from the MAERB office.

-In addition, at the exit interview, the site surveyors present the strengths of the program as well as outline the potential deficiencies.
-MAERB surveyors should not add any additional information such as suggestions or possibilities for improvement, as those do not relate to the Standards and Guidelines, and they can appear to represent the surveyor's personal views.
-To ensure that the visit remains focused on the main goal, surveyors should only report on the findings of the OSSR.
+In addition, at the exit interview, the Surveyors present the strengths of the program as well as outline the potential deficiencies.
+MAERB surveyors should not add any additional information such as suggestions or possibilities for improvement, as those do not relate to the Standards and Guidelines, and they can appear to represent the Surveyor's personal views.
+To ensure that the visit remains focused on the main goal, Surveyors should only report on the findings of the OSSR.